razorzibra-dot/trialram/TASK_2_4_QUICK_REFERENCE.md

 - admin-panel

 ✅ CAN ACCESS (with RBAC):
-- customers (if has manage_customers, customers:read, or read)
+- customers (if has crm:customer:record:update, crm:customer:record:read, or read)
-- sales (if has manage_sales, sales:read, or read)
+- sales (if has crm:sales:deal:update, crm:sales:deal:read, or read)
 - [other tenant modules...]
 ```